Music of Albania: 1930s Urban Song

-1950s and beyond
+Communist period

 Modern Albanian popular music uses instruments like the çifteli and sharki, which have been used in large bands since the Second World War to great popular acclaim; the same songs, accompanied by clarinet and accordion, are performed at small weddings and celebrations.

+A massive rise of popular music – muzika e lehtë – occurred during the communist period in Albania, with renowned singers like Vaçe Zela and Parashqevi Simaku.

+The censorship imposed by Enver Hoxha in almost all musical genres banned in particular Western contemporary music from all stages of Albania, and its broadcasting was forbidden.
+The national song contest Festivali i Këngës has been organized since 1961, and it provided an authorized platform for nonconformist musical forms similar to the Western models.

+The 1972 edition was a turning point for the contest, in which dictator Enver Hoxha prosecuted the organisers of Festivali i Këngës 11 after declaring them "enemies of the public".
+They were accused of endangering the country with "immoral aspects" in their songs and performances.
+Following this development, the ruling Communist Party imposed numerous sanctions on the festival's content, with a strict censorship on anything deemed inappropriate by the government.
+This ranged from limiting the type of clothes artists could wear, to restricting their range of movement while performing.
+The main organisers of the show were accused of conspiring against the country and corrupting its youth.

+90s and beyond

-Tallava is a music genre originating in Kosovo, also popular in Albania and North Macedonia, in the Albanian-speaking communities.
+The isolationism of contemporary music ceased after the fall of the regime, and the popular music of Albania was rapidly integrated into the overall trends in Southeast Europe, with the promotion of hybrid musical forms using synthetic accompaniments.
+Tallava is a pop music genre originating in Kosovo, also popular in Albania and North Macedonia, in the Albanian-speaking communities.
 Having originated in the Roma community in Kosovo in the 1990s, it is oriental-sounding, and perceived of as low-status.
 Nevertheless, it is becoming increasingly popular in Albania and North Macedonia.
 It is identified as part of the wider Pop-folk genre of the Southeastern Europe, which includes Chalga from Bulgaria, Skiladiko from Greece, Manele from Romania and Turbo-folk from Serbia.

+Albania has participated in the Eurovision Song Contest since 2004.

 Albanian music in North Macedonia and Kosovo

 Kosovo has been home to many important Albanian musicians, and the same can be said for North Macedonia.
 Prior to the Kosovo War, there was a thriving music industry in Kosovo, which reached new heights in recent years.
 The Kosovar music industry was home to many famous musicians, including the famous Nexhmije Pagarusha, Ismet Peja and the romantic, more elaborate Qamili i Vogël of Gjakova.
 The Macedonian band Vëllezërit Aliu became well- known for the traditional vocal duets accompanied by drum box, electric bass, synthesizer and clarinet or saxophone.
 Gjurmët is one of the most famous and influential 1980s rock bands from Pristina.